flowchartsman/retry/README.md

 **retry** is a simple retrier for golang with exponential backoff and context support.

 It exists mainly because I found the other libraries either too heavy in implementation or too tedious to use. **retry** is simple and opinionated; it retries your code with an expoential backoff and it lets you bail early.
 It does not implement constant backoff or any alternative jitter schemes.
+Retrier objects are intended to be re-used, which means you define them once and then run functions with them whenever you want, as many times as you want.
+It is safe for concurrent use.

 If you're mostly doing HTTP work and you are comfortable with the requirements of converting everything to *io.ReadSeeker*, I highly recommend [hashicorp/go-retryablehttp](https://github.com/hashicorp/go-retryablehttp) (which I didn't use because I didn't want to cache my large POSTs) or [facebookgo/httpcontrol](https://github.com/facebookgo/httpcontrol) (which I didn't use because it only retries GETs).